-Joseph Cornell, the most poetic and mysterious of American artists, was born on December 24, 1903 in Nyack, New York.
-Diminishing family fortunes and a troubled family history brought him to Flushing, New York, where he lived a hermit-like existence with his mother and disabled brother on Utopia Parkway.
+Joseph Cornell was born on December 24, 1903 in Nyack, New York.
+Diminishing family fortunes after the death of his father and a troubled family history brought him to Flushing, New York, where he lived a hermit-like existence with his mother and disabled brother on Utopia Parkway.
 Cornell’s daily life was modest, but his inner life was complex and deeply romantic.
 His appetite for high and popular culture was vast, ranging from an interest in French literature to astronomy, ballet, opera and cinema.
-Cornell, a compulsive collector, compiled extensive dossiers on many of the above that included images culled from Fourth Avenue bookstalls.

 Beginning in the 1930’s, Cornell created his first collages and box constructions, mini-universes dedicated to themes such as the Penny Arcades and the Medici princes and princesses.
 Cornell would obsessively collect and catalogue fragments of objects he found around his neighborhood of Flushing and during his frequent trips to bookstores and thrift shops, compiling them together in his boxed assemblages.
 Seemingly worthless presented out of context, through these boxed assemblages Cornell imbued these artifacts with a sense of romantic nostalgia.
 As a leading American “Surrealist” —although he never considered himself to be part of that movement—Cornell met European Surrealist writers and artists who had settled in the United States after the Second World War at the gallery of his dealer, Julien Levy.
 Cornell took particular inspiration from Max Ernst’s collage-novel “La Femme 100 têtes”.